drudge/node-gpg/README.markdown

 #  GPG Encryption/Decryption in Node.js

-  This module adds GPG encryption and decryption in node.js by way of the gpg command-line tool.
+  This module adds GPG encryption and decryption in node.js by way of the gpg command-line tool. **This is in-development and it not complete.**

 ## Requirements